Carles & Sofia Piano Duo: Awards and distinctions

-In 2012, coinciding with their 25th anniversary, they have been recognized as Steinway Artists.
+In 2012, coinciding with their 25th anniversary, they were recognized as Steinway Artists.
 This distinction was earlier granted to pianists and legends such as Arthur Rubinstein, Sergei Rachmaninoff or Alicia de Larrocha.

 Philanthropy and mentoring

 In 2010, Carles and Sofia founded Concerts4Good: Music on a Mission, a project seeking to promote solidarity among mankind, through the emotional power of music.

-Concerts4Good are international series of solidarity concerts which take place in different cities and countries.
+Concerts4Good is an international series of solidarity concerts which take place in different cities and countries.
 The first series of Concerts4Good took place in January 2013 in Porto, Portugal.

 Carles and Sofia also mentor some of the young, talented musicians and guide them along the path of music.